chandantochandan/vidurai-docs/docs/intro.md

 # Introduction to Vidurai

-Welcome to **Vidurai** - the first open-source persistent memory system for AI agents.
+Welcome to **Vidurai** - the first open-source intelligent memory system for AI coding assistants.

 ## 🕉️ What is Vidurai?

-Vidurai transforms stateless AI assistants into beings with true continuity, context, and wisdom.
-It provides a production-ready memory layer that allows AI agents to remember conversations, learn from interactions, and maintain context across sessions.
+Vidurai transforms stateless AI coding assistants into tools with true continuity, context, and wisdom.
+It provides a production-ready memory layer that **reduces token costs by 59%** and **saves 90% of context-gathering time** while maintaining 95.6/100 quality scores.

 **The name Vidurai** comes from **Vidura**, the wise counselor in the Mahabharata, renowned for his memory, judgment, and guidance.

+## 🏗️ Two Ways to Use Vidurai

+Vidurai uses a **layered architecture** where the SDK provides the intelligence and integrations provide the interfaces:

+### 🧠 **Vidurai SDK** (This Documentation)
+The core Python package providing intelligent memory management.
+Perfect for:
+- Custom AI integrations
+- Jupyter notebooks
+- CLI tools
+- Python-based workflows

+### 🖥️ **VS Code Extension**
+Pre-built interface for VS Code users.
+Learn more at [vidurai.ai](https://vidurai.ai)

+**Choose the path that fits your workflow.
+Both use the same powerful SDK underneath.**

 ## 🎉 What's New in v1.5.1